-Reversing Trump, Pentagon to release new transgender policy
+Reversing Trump, Pentagon releases new transgender policies

 But after that date, no one with gender dysphoria who was taking hormones or had transitioned to another gender was allowed to enlist.
 Troops that were already serving and were diagnosed with gender dysphoria were required to serve in the gender assigned at birth and were barred from taking hormones or getting transition surgery.

-The new policies being released Wednesday are similar to those developed in 2016.
+The new policies released Wednesday are similar to those developed in 2016.
+The announcement was praised by advocacy groups and members of Congress.

-As of 2019, an estimated 14,700 troops on active duty and in the reserves identify as transgender, but not all seek treatment.
+“The Pentagon absolutely did the right thing today by reestablishing a policy of inclusion for transgender service members, who once again will be able to serve openly and proudly in their self-identified gender,” said Rep. Jackie Speier, D-Calif., who heads the House Armed Services Military Personnel Subcommittee.

+Nicholas Talbott, whose plans to enlist in the Air Force National Guard were sidelined by the Trump administration, expressed relief Wednesday.

+“I’m more confident than ever that when I apply to enlist, I will be judged on my skills and my accomplishments, instead of my transgender status, which has nothing to do with my ability to serve,” said Talbott, who plans to enlist.

+Miller said the number of service members who self-identify as transgender could range from 1,000 to 8,000, including those who may not seek treatment.
+Other studies have said the total could be as high as 14,700.
 There are more than 1.3 million active-duty troops and close to 800,000 in the National Guard and Reserves.

-Since July 2016, more than 1,500 service members were diagnosed with gender dysphoria; as of Feb.
-1, 2019, there were 1,071 currently serving.
+Speaking during a Pentagon briefing, Miller provided updated numbers on troops who have been diagnosed with gender dysphoria, saying there are 2,200 who are currently serving.
+That total is more than double the 1,071 who were serving in February 2019, according to data released then.

+Miller also said that medical costs associated with treatment and gender transition is very small, “a handful of million dollars per year.”
+She added that “we’re not anticipating with these changes in policies that there’s going to be a significant impact in terms of medical costs.”

 According to the Pentagon, the department spent about $8 million on transgender care from 2016 to 2019.
-The military’s annual health care budget tops $50 billion.

-All four service chiefs told Congress in 2018 that they had seen no discipline, morale or unit readiness problems with transgender troops serving openly in the military.
+Four of the military service chiefs told Congress in 2018 that they had seen no discipline, morale or unit readiness problems with transgender troops serving openly in the military.
 But they also acknowledged that some commanders were spending a lot of time with transgender people who were working through medical requirements and other transition issues.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.